Appstle | Customer Retention vs Customer Acquisition for eCommerce - What to Focus On

 2. Competitive edge: Focusing on customer numbers and revenue is a strategic advantage in the persistent race for market supremacy.
 The pursuit of competitive advantage often depends on outpacing rivals in acquiring a larger share of the customer pie chart.

 3. Economies of scale: Scaling operations brings growth and cost efficiencies.
-Higher customer numbers contribute to economies of scale, creating the way for reduced costs and improved profit margins, a tempting prospect for businesses eyeing sustainability.
+Higher customer numbers contribute to economies of scale, paving the way for reduced costs and improved profit margins, a tempting prospect for businesses eyeing sustainability.

 4. Market expansion: Introducing a new product or service to an entirely untapped market demands a strong focus on customer acquisition.
 A fresh market requires a fresh influx of customers to spark interest and drive initial adoption.